Black Widow Spider

 Smaller spider with six eyes, and a distinct fiddle shape on it’s back.

 Light to dark brown, also can be found in cream colors and blacks

 In irregularly spun webs in dry and undisturbed locations

 Their markings are distinct.
 A black line running from the thorax connects to a violin shaped marking pointing toward the back of the spider.

 Brown recluse spiders are very secluded pests.
 Adult spiders only live for about two years, but females produce multiple egg sacs during warmer months, each containing approximately 50 eggs.

 While they remain in their web most of the time, this species is known to leave at night to hunt – males more than females.

 Brown Recluse Spider Control

 While less than 50% of brown recluse spider bites result in severe illness and injury, they are poisonous and should be approached with care.
-If you see a brown recluse in your home, especially if you have kids or pets, we recommend calling Strategic Industries for an inspection.
+If you see a brown recluse in your business, we recommend calling Strategic Industries for an inspection.

-Prevention is the best way to counteract an infestation, and we have trained specialists who are adept at locating and eliminating adult spiders and breeding sites.
+Prevention is the best way to counteract an infestation, and inspection by trained specialists who are adept at locating and eliminating adult spiders and breeding sites.